Environmental policy of the United States: The George W. Bush Administration (2001–2009)

+The Clear Skies Initiative

-In 2002 President George W. Bush announced an environment legislative initiative titled Clear Skies.
+In 2002 Bush announced an environment legislative initiative titled Clear Skies.
 The Clear Skies proposal's stated goals were to reduce three pollutants: sulfur dioxide, nitrogen dioxide, and mercury.
 Clear Skies was to use a market based system by allowing energy companies to buy and trade pollution credits.
 The president argued that since Clear Skies would use a market based system, millions of tons of pollution would be eliminated when compared to the Clean Air Act.
+The Clear Skies Initiative has come to symbolize this administration's preference for industry-driven solutions as part of a broader trend of deregulation to balance environmental and economic priorities.
 However, the president's critics argued that the Clear Skies policy would weaken provisions in the Clean Air Act.

 The main provisions of the 1970 Clean Air Act were to control air pollution on a national level and an initiative program called New Source Review (NSR).
 The NSR initiative would require power plants to upgrade to anti-pollution technologies before they can expand existing facilities and add new technologies.
 The Clear Skies initiative proposed by the Bush administration main intention was to remove the New Source Review provision and deregulate some of the standards that the Clean Air Act required energy facilities to meet.
 The proposed removal of the NSR prompted nine northeastern states to file suit in federal court to prevent the new ruling.
-Advocates against Clear Skies viewed the removal of NSR as a weakening of existing laws and an “assault on the Clean Air Act”.
+Advocates against Clear Skies viewed the removal of NSR as a weakening of existing laws and an "assault on the Clean Air Act".
 Environmental advocates and their political allies would eventually prevail in defeating the Clear Skies initiative.
+Critics of the initiative viewed it as an attempt to weaken environmental safeguards under the idea of modernization and efficiency.